-One are of huge disappointments for many buyer is the FHA requires condominium complexes to be FHA approved for them to finance a condominium.
+One are of huge disappointments for many buyers is the FHA requires condominium complexes to be FHA approved for them to finance a condominium.
 Percentage wise it is low the number of complexes that are approved leaving many condos unavailable to buyers.

 Should You Get An FHA Loan When Purchasing a Home

-An FHA mortgage is a definite plus when if you need some looser underwriting guidelines especially for credit score and debt to income ratio.
+An FHA mortgage is a definite plus when if you need some looser underwriting guidelines, especially for credit score and debt to income ratio.
 It also is a great low money down option that does not have income requirements like some other loan programs

 The big downside is the upfront mortgage insurance premium, requiring more cash at closing.
 But for folks with lower credit scores it may be the only option you have.

 Work with your mortgage lender and buyers agent to find the right home loan program for you.
 Not every lending institution has every program available.
 Your buyers agent should also be familiar with the different low money down programs that are available to you and how they may benefit you.

 Other low money or no money down programs are VA Home Loans, Mass Housing (for Massachusetts Residence only) FNMAE Home Ready Loan, FMAC Home Possible Loan and USDA Loan.